 The company's core business was the development of the CPS Governance Centre which was conceptualized in 2010 and has been raising finances from the members.
-In the recent past, the project has faced challenges and no much progress has materialized hence the viability of the project is now highly doubtful given the glut of property market in upper hill, the significantly increased cost of the project from the initial anticipated cost due to inflation among other things and the effects of COVID 19 pandemic on potential investors capacity/ability to buy.
+In the recent past, the project has faced challenges and no much progress has materialized hence the viability of the project is now highly doubtful given the glut of property market in upper hill, the significantly increased cost of the project from the initial anticipated cost.
+In light of this the directors proposed a part refund of the shareholders deposit of kshs 38,517,596 which was paid in the year 2021.

-The directors has proposed cessation of the project subject to approval by the members resulting to material uncertainties which may cast significant doubt on the Company's ability to continue as a going concern.
+The effect of shareholders deposits refunds casts significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.